Chapter Five

 “That’s convenient.
 Mr. Lo thought maybe some friends of mine could rent this place after you move.”

 “I don’t see why not.
 It’s a nice place.”
-We talked for a while longer.
+They talked for a while longer.
 Lani was one hundred percent Native Hawaiian, a member of the royal family.
-She was adopted as a child by a couple of well-meaning wealthy white people who drank too much.
+She was adopted as a child by a couple of well-meaning wealthy white people in Monterey.

-I got to know them all and rented a room there but kept a key to the apartment behind the restaurant, mostly for the garden and the ping pong table.
+Harry got to know them all and rented a room there but kept a key to the apartment behind the restaurant, mostly for the garden and the ping pong table.
 Les and George were math and engineering majors at SF State.
-Although I was now approaching thirty, I felt some kinship, as if I was emerging from a long dream to the place I had been when younger.
+Although he was now approaching thirty, he was like them an undergraduate.

-“Have a seat.” we conversed for a while and the conversation turned to what brought the walking man to the neighborhood.
+“Have a seat.”
+They conversed awkwardly for a while.
+The conversation eventually turned to what brought the walking man to the neighborhood.
 “I was an engineer during World War Two.
 Unlike most people I had money at the end of the war.
 I invested it well.
 In 1948 I bought a TV station.
 Channel Five.
 I sold it two years later.”

 “You make any money on that deal?”